 I have written recently about the early black pioneers of Scottish football, starting with Andrew Watson and Robert Walker in the 1870s, then Willie Clarke and John Walker at the turn of the century.
 It would be nice to think that their example inspired generations of other black footballers, and that their influence on the Scottish sporting scene was long-lasting.
-Yet the opposite was true: after Clarke's departure in 1900, Scottish football closed in on itself.
+Yet the opposite was true: after Willie Clarke's departure for England in 1900, Scottish football closed in on itself.

 A new book, Football's Black Pioneers, describes the challenging experiences of black players in England, and that has prompted me to research what happened in Scotland.
 I am going to take the story up to 1990.